Oil and Gas Royalties: 2020 Guide

 Mineral rights are required to earn oil and gas royalties, so they can be very valuable.
 Mineral rights can be gifted, sold, or bequeathed to another individual or entity.
-Only the true owner of mineral rights can enter in an oil and gas lease in an effort to receive royalty payments.
+Only the true owner of mineral rights can enter an oil and gas lease in an effort to receive royalty payments.

 If mineral rights are abandoned, then they may revert back to the surface rights owner of a property.
-This comes after a predetermined amount of time after abandonment, which varies state to state.
+This comes after a predetermined amount of time after abandonment, which varies from state to state.

 Learn more about how long mineral rights last.

 Taxes on Oil and Gas Royalties: What is Paid?